aezarebski/covid19db-figshare/README.md

 actually carry out the download, the variable `DRY_RUN` needs to be set to `False` in the script.
 There is also the `LIMIT` variable to declare whether or not to limit the size of the download.

+## Usage example

+See the `src/README.org` file for an example of the usage of these data.